SamiPerttu/fundsp/README.md

 In the table, `constant` denotes an `f32` value.

-All operators are associative, except the left associative `-` and `/`.
+All operators are associative, except the left associative `-`.

 ## Operators Diagram